mesibo/onpremise-loadable-modules/skeleton/README.md

         return 0;
 }

 ```
-For example, when we send the test message `"Hello from Skeleton Module"` to a user `skeleton_on_message_status` will be called with the corresponding message paramters and status data.
+For example, when we send the test message `"Hello from Skeleton Module"` to a user `skeleton_on_message_status` will be called with the corresponding message parameters and status data.

 Returns:
 MESIBO_RESULT_OK

 ### 6. skeleton_on_login
 This function is called when a user logs-in or logs-out.

 ```cpp